De Blasio bucks mask mandate as COVID-19 cases rise

 “I think he realizes masks are a Band-aid — only vaccines will let us control this virus,” said Arthur Caplan, director of the division of medical ethics at the New York University Grossman School of Medicine.

 About 58% of the city population has received one shot and 54% is fully vaccinated, a rate that’s slightly above the national average.
-It gives officials hope they will avoid the disaster that befell the city in spring 2020 when hospital morgues in Queens overflowed and the steady din of ambulance sirens was only interrupted by people cheering hospitals workers at dusk from their windows.
+It gives officials hope they will avoid the disaster that befell the city in spring 2020 when hospital morgues in Queens overflowed and the steady din of ambulance sirens was interrupted only by people cheering hospitals workers at dusk from their windows.

 Mr. Wong said he’s hopeful the dark days won’t return.